sudipsasm-ctrl/sudsas-terraform-azure-iac/README.md

 # Azure & Terraform Infrastructure as Code - Modular Approach

-> **Senior Azure/Terraform Engineer Assignment Submission**
-> *5 years Terraform experience • 9 years Azure experience*

-This repository contains a comprehensive Azure infrastructure deployment using modular Terraform configurations.
-Built with enterprise-grade practices, security hardening, and patch management capabilities.
+This repository contains an Azure infrastructure deployment using modular Terraform configurations.
+Built with production-ready practices, security hardening, and patch management capabilities.

 ## Architecture Overview